edvining/EVFlightSimulator/README.md

 | **Gravity Simulator** | Handles gravity calculations, collision detection, and physics integration |
 | **Renderer** | Responsible for visual output, camera control, and GPU interaction |

----

 ## Multithreading Model

-The **Gravity Simulator** runs on a dedicated physics thread and operates continuously at maximum speed, independent of the rendering frame rate.
+The ```GravitySimulator``` runs on a dedicated physics thread and operates continuously at maximum speed, independent of the rendering frame rate.

-The **Renderer** runs on the main thread and synchronises with the physics system by locking shared mutexes.
+The ```Renderer``` runs on the main thread and synchronises with the physics system by locking shared position mutexes.
 This allows the renderer to sample a consistent snapshot of the simulation state at a fixed timestep.

 This design prevents visual artefacts such as jitter when simulating high-velocity objects in close proximity.

----

 ## Physics System